cakephp/docs/en/core-utility-libraries/sanitize.rst

 CakePHP already protects you against SQL Injection **if** you use CakePHP's ORM methods (such as find() and save()) and proper array notation (ie. array('field' => $value)) instead of raw SQL.
-For sanitization against XSS its generally better to save raw HTML in database without modification and sanitize at the time of output/display.
+For sanitization against XSS it's generally better to save raw HTML in database without modification and sanitize at the time of output/display.